rami-mohamad/rami-mohamad/README.md

 - 💬 Ask me about new project to do.
 - 📫 How to reach me: Ramimohamad11@gmail.com
 - 😄 Pronouns: Rami
-- ⚡ Fun fact: I am a very good football player until now I couldnt find developer love football as me :laughing:
+- ⚡ Fun fact: I am a very good football player and until now I could'nt find developer love football as me :laughing: